-- 1. Dogs, cats, and other pets must be leashed and attended whenever they are on the campus grounds. - 2.
-Pets are not allowed in Institute buildings (this does not apply to service animals). - 3.
-Dogs must carry city tags. - 4.
-Animals in violation of 1, 2, and/or 3 will be picked up and taken to the Socorro Animal Shelter.
+- 1. Dogs, cats, and other pets must be leashed and under owner control when on the campus grounds. - 2.
+Pets are not allowed in Institute buildings (this does not apply to Service Animals, see Service Animal Policy and Emotional Support Animal Policy [ESA] for more details). - 3.
+The owner must abide by current city, county and state ordinances, laws and/or regulations pertaining to licensing, vaccination, noise, restraint, at-large animals, dangerous animals and other requirements for animals.
+It is the owner's responsibility to know and understand these ordinances, laws and regulations. - 4.
+Owners in violation of 1, 2, and/or 3 could have their pets collected by Animal Control and taken to the Socorro Animal Shelter.